Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

+A simple example of a combinatorial problem of this sort is the famous Oddtown Theorem of Berlekamp~\cite{berlekamp}, where the right language is the one of linear algebra.
+Even though the number of extremal set-systems is superexponential~\cite[Exercise 1.1.14]{babai-frankl} and the feasibility of their combinatorial characterization is questionable at best, they have a very simple linear algebraic description as the orthogonal bases in $\mathbb{F}_2^n$.

+Another prominent example is the extremal problem known as Sidorenko's Conjecture~\cite{simonovits, sidorenko}, where the appropriate setting is analytic.
+The conjectured extremal examples are all quasirandom graphs of a certain density, hence it is also plausible to expect that there are many combinatorially different extremal or close to extremal constructions, and their combinatorial characterization seems out of reach.
+Yet in analytic language, where graphs are interpreted as symmetric measurable functions on the unit square (called \emph{graphons}), they have a simple description as the constant function corresponding to the density.

 Aharoni~\cite{aharoni} invoked topological considerations to prove Ryser's Conjecture for $3$-graphs and hence overcame the combinatorial difficulty of having infinitely many extremal structures.
-Our main tasks, the characterization of the extremal $3$-graphs for Ryser's Conjecture (in \cite{HNS2}) and their link-graphs (in the present paper), go a step further in this direction: they show that the extremal structures naturally live in the field of topology and hence it is not unexpected that their combinatorial characterization is complicated.
+Our main tasks, the characterization of the extremal $3$-graphs for Ryser's Conjecture (in \cite{HNS2}) and their link-graphs (in the present paper), go a step further in this direction.
+The Ryser-extremal hypergraphs are exactly those that satisfy the topological condition~(\ref{eq:linkconn}) in Theorem~\ref{thm:connoflink}.
+This translation facilitates the combinatorial description of the links and eventually of all Ryser-extremal $3$-graphs.